xanderstevenson/swiss-army-conf/README.md

 For option 4, I used the NC-get-config repo in GitHub by Joe Clarke as a template (https://github.com/CiscoDevNet/python_code_samples_network/tree/master/NC-get-config)

+For the RESTCONF, I based my module on https://ultraconfig.com.au/blog/restconf-tutorial-everything-you-need-to-know-about-restconf-in-2020/

 If you read this entire README.md, then congratulations!
 Have a cookie: :cookie: